-All students are guaranteed the MNT specialty rotation.
+All students are guaranteed Medical Nutrition Therapy (MNT) specialty rotation.
 In addition, the University of Pittsburgh has broad resources that span many areas of practice and can, therefore; offer students a 12-week personalized immersion in a preplanned limited admission specialty practice area.
-Students will gain experience and competence beyond entry-level in these specialty rotations and will do their quality improvement scholarly project during this rotation.
+Students will gain experience and competence beyond entry-level in these specialty rotations and will do their capstone scholarly project during this rotation.
 Students may be required to take elective course(s) to prepare them for the specialty area.
-Limited admission specialty areas available for 2021-2022 include: Limited capacity options: Oncology, Maternal and Pediatric, Community/Public Health, and Eating Disorders.
+Limited admission specialty areas available for 2022-2023 include: Limited capacity options: Oncology, Lifestyle Nutrition and Oncology, Maternal and Pediatric, Community/Public Health, Sports Nutrition, and Eating Disorders.

 Students entering Year 2 of the program, with experience in a specialty area of practice and plans to practice in this specialty upon graduation, may apply for "limited capacity" specialty areas by the application deadline.
-All students must meet application requirements, be in good standing and interview for the competitive positions.
+All students must meet application requirements, be in good standing and interview for competitive positions.
 (Students with provisional admission must satisfy all prerequisite admission requirements prior to the application date to be eligible).